 environment:

-# Add or modify the flutter section to enable generation
+# --- Add this section to enable code generation ---

 flutter: